sahiga/developer.box.com/guides/applications/custom-apps/oauth2-setup.md

 <Message>

 Your application is now configured and ready to be used.
-You can use the [devtoken][devtoken] to immediately make API calls to your own account.
+You can use the [Developer Token][devtoken] to immediately make API calls to your own account.

 </Message>